 Among her other musical experiences at home and abroad are summers spent at the Brevard Music Center in North Carolina and also at Crescendo, a music festival in Sarospatak, Hungary.
-In 2015, Jessica performed as concertmaster in Prague as a member of the Prague Summer Night’s Music Festival, which was followed by a three month residency in Beijing, where she performed and taught.
+Jessica performed as concertmaster in Prague as a member of the Prague Summer Night’s Music Festival, which was followed by a three month residency in Beijing, where she performed and taught.

-In 2016 Jessica was invited to spend three months in London, where she furthered her doctoral studies with violinist Rodney Friend, of London’s Royal Academy of Music.
+Jessica was invited to spend three months in London, where she furthered her doctoral studies with violinist Rodney Friend, of London’s Royal Academy of Music.

 Jessica attributes her love of the violin to her first teacher, Anne Lane Vosough, with whom she studied for ten years.
 A list of her other teachers includes Achim Gerber, former principal violist of the Dresden Staatskappella; Jason Posnock, concertmaster of the Asheville Symphony, and Daniel Mason, student of Jascha Heifetz and concertmaster of the Lexington Philharmonic.

-As a member of the university’s Niles String Quartet, Jessica has been an Artist-in-Residence at the Chapel Hill Chamber Music Workshop and a winner of the Macauley Chamber Music Competition.
+While a member of the university’s Niles String Quartet, Jessica has been an Artist-in-Residence at the Chapel Hill Chamber Music Workshop and a winner of the Macauley Chamber Music Competition.